Signposts on my Spiritual Path

 So far I have included the Spiritual streams I have participated in up to the age of 40.
 I had forgotten to mention my visit with C.S.
 Lewis’ old friend Owen Barfied in 1997 when I was 38.
 Barfield had become important to me as the living link between C.S.
 Lewis’ common sense approach to Christianity and the Mysticism of Rudolph Steiner.

 Realising he was still alive I made a telephone call while in England and was able to visit him in spite of the discouragement of his “housekeepers” at Walhatch in East Grinstead.
 It was a rainy day and not full of promise but he welcomed me in by saying, “Pittman! you are EARLY!”.
 I could almost smell the ink wells.
 At any rate the afternoon went quickly and we spoke of a variety of things and he enquired if I had a difficult time finding people with my own range of interest?
 I admitted I had to have different friends for different interests and quite often they never met one another.
 At this he looked at me slyly and said, “Quite!”
 Yes he wished he had had a longer several hour talk with Tolkien who had become a major literary figure-apart from the nonsense of his “followers”.
 (I think he would have been pleased with Verlyn Fleiger’s “Splintered Light” which is the best synopsis I have found of Barfield’s influence on Tolkien).
-He told me of his shine-ness when he was asked if he wished to meet Rudolph Steiner–and did not.
+He told me of his shyness when he was asked if he wished to meet Rudolph Steiner–and said he did not as he felt he was not really worthy.
+So he was not introduced!
+Yes Barfield could be said to have provided that essential bridge between Western Philosophy and Anthroposophy (the work of Rudolph Steiner).
 The Quantum Theory was after all a Theory.
 The oncoming technology of being able to speak to anyone anywhere—terrifying.
 The possibility of engineering a human body with genetic manipulation very real as was the potential for it to be “Pre-occupied” by God knows what.
 Yes the Roman Catholics like had a better sense of the physical body than the Protestants-perhaps due to ritual.
 And yes his opinions and Lewis’s were the necessary wall of their period against the materialism of their time…and his love of Walter De La Mare.
 When I said I did not read much after 1950 he looked over his glasses and said, “I am with you there.”
 I also found what I think was one of his greatest traits.
 I was comfortable with him immediately and felt an atmosphere in which I could relax.
 At one point he asked me what I thought and I was stunned because he seemed to actually want to know!
 Those really are the traits of someone who knows friendship-comfortable atmosphere, genuine interest in fellow human beings.
 I think C.S.
 Lewis had this same radiance as well.
 So looking back I now realise, hindsight being twenty twenty as is often said, I should have booked a hotel and stayed a few days! but it was not meant to be and I traveled on…he died about three months later and I felt very very fortunate to have spent time with him.
 Years later after the web appeared I made contact with his grandson who runs the Owen Barfield website and sent him some pictures and spoke on the phone.
 I like to stay in the loop of contact.
 The living and the dead ever so much closer than many folk realise.
 I was pleased Barfield’s books were well displayed at the C.S.
 Lewis Society meeting at Oxford.

 At 40 through Brian Lynch and his old friend Bradford Riley -also “a Steiner guy” —- I was to be introduced to Lisa Lockhart.
 Lisa at the time was studying old time Spiritualism with the old blue haired ladies at Chesterfield Spiritualist “Camp” in Indiana.
 As she was in the final stages of her study we began to compare her experiences with Tibetan Buddhism and there were some amazing parallels.
 Eventually we agreed we would spend some time each week exchanging the techniques of Spiritualism and Tibetan Buddhism.
 I think we spent about three months twice a week for 2-3 hours at a time.
 This proved to be a very interesting time as I not only began to understand mediumship I began to understand how to DO it.
 And it was hard work.
 Prolonged concentration always is.
 But it was well worth it and both of us still speak about it.
 I was also surprised by the amount of disciplined concentration and rigorous study the Spiritualists required of the 9 major world religions.
 In fact later Lisa too, attended one of the Kalachakra rituals and was initiated by the Dalai Lama as well.
 So I was trained in Spirit Mediumship by “Doc Lockhart” as Lisa and I joke now she is a “Reverend”!